sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 The general DVR architecture augments the legacy architecture by providing direct access to the external network on compute nodes.
-Tenant and external network routing moves to the compute nodes to eliminate single point of failure and performance issues.
-However, the network node still provides SNAT services for any instances without a floating IP address.
+Routing among tenant and external networks resides completely on the compute nodes to eliminate single point of failure and performance issues with a network node.
+However, instances without a floating IP address still use the network node for SNAT services.

 ![Neutron DVR Scenario - Architecture Overview](../common/images/networkguide-neutron-dvr-general.png "Neutron DVR Scenario - Architecture Overview")

-Similar to the legacy architecture, the network node runs single instances of the L3 agent, DHCP agent, and metadata agent.
+Similar to the legacy architecture, the network node runs the L3 agent, DHCP agent, and metadata agent.
 DVR can coexist with multiple DHCP agents.
 However, DHCP agents cannot run on compute nodes.
-The L3 agent manages a second *snat* namespace that provides SNAT services for any instances without a floating IP address.
-For instances using tenant networks on distributed routers, the *qrouter* namespace only handles metadata operations.
-For instances using tenant networks on legacy routers, the *qrouter* namespace performs SNAT and handles metadata operations.
+In addition to legacy `qrouter` namespaces, the L3 agent manages `snat` namespaces that perform SNAT for any instances without a floating IP address using tenant networks on distributed routers.
+For instances using tenant networks on legacy routers, the `qrouter` namespaces perform SNAT and handle metadata operations.
+The metadata agent handles metadata operations for instances using tenant networks on legacy routers.

 ![Neutron DVR Scenario - Network Node Overview](../common/images/networkguide-neutron-dvr-network1.png "Neutron DVR Scenario - Network Node Overview")

-Contrary to the legacy architecture, the compute node runs single instances of the L3 agent and metadata agent.
-The L3 agent manages distributed routers that handle network traffic among tenant networks on the same distributed router and external network traffic for instances with a floating IP address.
-The L3 agent manages a second *fip* namespace that handles floating IP addresses.
-The metadata agent handles metadata operations for instances on networks using a distributed router.
+Contrary to the legacy architecture, the compute node runs the L3 agent and metadata agent.
+The L3 agent manages `qrouter` namespaces that route network traffic among tenant networks on the same distributed router and external network traffic for instances with a floating IP address.
+The L3 agent also manages `fip` namespaces that perform DNAT and SNAT for instances with a floating IP address using tenant networks on distributed routers.
+The metadata agent handles metadata operations for instances using tenant networks on distributed routers.

 ![Neutron DVR Scenario - Compute Node Overview](../common/images/networkguide-neutron-dvr-compute1.png "Neutron DVR Scenario - Compute Node Overview")